Near-maxima of the two-dimensional Discrete Gaussian Free Field: Introduction

-to be referred to as the \emph{lattice-cLQG measure} below, converges in law to~$Z^D$ as~$N\to\infty$ (Rhodes and Vargas~\cite[Theorem 5.13]{RV-review} and Junnila and Saksman~\cite[Theorem 1.1]{JS}).
-The measure \eqref{e:1.3} extends \eqref{e:1.5} to include information about the statistics of the field values that carry the mass of the lattice-cLQG measure.
+to be referred to as the \emph{lattice-cLQG measure} below, converges in law to a multiple of $Z^D$ as~$N\to\infty$ (Rhodes and Vargas~\cite[Theorem 5.13]{RV-review} and Junnila and Saksman~\cite[Theorem 1.1]{JS}).
+The measure \eqref{e:1.3} extends \eqref{e:1.5} to include information about the statistics of the field values in the near-extremal regime.

-Our main findings are as follows: First, as anticipated in \twoeqref{e:1.2}{e:1.3}, the bulk of the lattice-cLQG measure is carried by the sites where $m_N-h_x=O(\sqrt{\log N})$ with the scaled difference asymptotically Rayleigh distributed.
-Second, the convergence of the near-extremal process holds \emph{jointly} with that of the extremal process in \eqref{E:1.3} as well as the underlying DGFF.
-Third, the $Z^D$-measure arising in the limit of the near-extremal process coincides, in a path-wise sense, with the intensity in \eqref{E:1.3a} as well as the cLQG defined by the limiting CGFF.
-In particular, this shows that, while the limit near-extremal process is a measurable function of the CGFF, the extremal process is~not.
-Our results also explain why the various ways to ``norm'' the measure \eqref{e:1.5} lead to the same limit continuum object, modulo overall normalization.
+Our main findings are as follows: First, the bulk of the lattice-cLQG measure is carried by the near-extremal values; i.e., the sites where $m_N-h_x=O(\sqrt{\log N})$ with the scaled difference asymptotically Rayleigh distributed.
+Second, the convergence of the near-extremal process holds \emph{jointly} with that of the extremal process in \eqref{E:1.3} \textit{and} the underlying DGFF.
+Third, the $Z^D$-measure arising in the limit of the near-extremal process coincides, in a path-wise sense, with the intensity in \eqref{E:1.3a} \textit{and} with the cLQG defined by the limiting CGFF.
+Fourth, this shows that, while the limit near-extremal process is a measurable function of the CGFF, the extremal process is~not.
+Fifth, we also explain why the various ways to ``norm'' the measure \eqref{e:1.5} lead to the same limit continuum object, up to a deterministic multiplicative~constant.